 Measure Background/Rationale Regulation Impact of Measure mortgage remained high at 84.1 percent, and the share of interest only loans registered at 82.3 percent.
 A high proportion of these two loans could make households more susceptible to an increase in interest rate and having more balloon payment at the end of a mortgage contact.
 In addition, low-income's ability to repay debt deteriorated.
 30 percent by end of 2016 and 40 percent by end of 2017 • Eased debt repayment burden for low-income borrowers by switching to lower-interest loans and debt restructuring • Granted borrowers with fixed-rate and amortizing loans more tax exemption up to KRW 18 million from the previous ceiling of KRW 15 million.
-Figure I-13> Proportions1) of fixed-rate and amortizing loans (%) (%) (%) (%) Amortizing (%) (55.0) 60 Fixed rate (45.1) 49.8 51.0 (47.5) 47.5 (47.
-The FSC announced that special Bogeumjari Loan, which integrates Relief Conversion Loan and Conforming Loan with existing Bogeumjari Loan, will be available for one year starting from January 30, 2023.
+Fixed rate Amortizing loans (%) (%) (%) (%) (%) (%) (%) (%) (%) (%) The FSC announced that special Bogeumjari Loan, which integrates Relief Conversion Loan and Conforming Loan with existing Bogeumjari Loan, will be available for one year starting from January 30, 2023.
 For houses valued at KRW900 million or less, eligible applicants can borrow up to KRW500 million in loans, irrespective of their income, within the maximum loanto-value (LTV) and debt-to-income (DTI) ratios.
 Interest rates that are lower than those for conventional mortgage loans will be applied from the end of January (4.65~4.95 percent for borrowers with house valued at KRW600 million or less and total married couple's income of KRW100 million or less, 4.75~5.05 percent for borrowers with house valued in excess of KRW600 million and income surpassing KRW100 million), while adjustment will be made, when it becomes necessary, depending on the status of market interest rate, funding availability of Korea Housing Finance Corporation, etc.

-Measure Background/Rationale Regulation Impact of Measure Countercyclical capital buffer January 2016 Included loans to households as a risk factor of Domestic Systemically Important Banks for maintaining countercyclical capital buffer and additional capital under Pillar 2 Loan-to-value ratio Tightened regulations on mortgages in NBFIs Tightened regulations on banks led to regulatory gap and thus a rapid rise of household debt given by non-bank financial institutions June 2015 Introduced the Guideline for the Loan-to-Value Ratio imposed on NBFIs September 2015 Tightened regulations on nonresidential mortgages in NBFIs by reducing maximum LTV ratio from 60 percent to 50 percent and strengthening evaluation of collateral value Incentivized NBFI to increase a proportion of amortized mortgages August 2016 Tightened monitoring and management on mortgages in the nonbanking sector and commercial property-backed loans by applying tighter screening and improving loan repayment structures.
+Measure Background/Rationale Regulation Impact of Measure Countercyclical capital buffer • January 2016 Included loans to households as a risk factor of Domestic Systemically Important Banks for maintaining countercyclical capital buffer and additional capital under Pillar 2 Loan-to-value ratio Tightened regulations on mortgages in NBFIs Tightened regulations on banks led to regulatory gap and thus a rapid rise of household debt given by non-bank financial institutions June 2015 Introduced the Guideline for the Loan-to-Value Ratio imposed on NBFIs September 2015 Tightened regulations on nonresidential mortgages in NBFIs by reducing maximum LTV ratio from 60 percent to 50 percent and strengthening evaluation of collateral value Incentivized NBFI to increase a proportion of amortized mortgages August 2016 Tightened monitoring and management on mortgages in the nonbanking sector and commercial property-backed loans by applying tighter screening and improving loan repayment structures.
 The loan-to-value ratio for commercial property loans was tightened as well.
 Household debt growth has been moderate overtime.
 In addition, the divergence between loan growth given by banks and NBFI narrowed.
-Gap between household debt growth and GDP growth Household debt 12 10 8 6 4 2 107 '08 '09 '10 '11 '12 '13 '14 '15 '16 '17 '18 '19 '% yoy -Commercial and Specialized Banks Non-Bank Financial Corporations Non-Bank Financial Corporations Geographical based LTV ratio and tightened LTV ratio for multiple homeowners The government announced a package of measures that designate some "overheated" or "bubble-prone areas" in Seoul, June 2017 reduced the LTV ratio from 70 percent to 60 percent for selected areas ("Bubble-prone") 2 - 0 Jan May Sep
+Gap between household debt growth and GDP growth Household debt 12 10 8 6 4 2 107 '08 '09 '10 '11 '12 '13 '14 '15 '16 '17 '18 '19 % yoy -Commercial and Specialized Banks Non-Bank Financial Corporations Occurrence of the special spec Geographical based LTV ratio and tightened LTV ratio for multiple homeowners The government announced a package of measures that designate some "overheated" or "bubble-prone areas" in Seoul, June 2017 reduced the LTV ratio from 70 percent to 60 percent for selected areas ("Bubble-prone") 2 - 0 Jan May Sep